-In accordance with government and regulatory guidance, chiropractic care is considered a key medical service.
-We are open in all Tier levels.
+In accordance with government and regulatory guidance, chiropractic care is considered a key medical service and we remain open at this time.

 We are following the highest level of safety measures:

 - We have now opened up the waiting room so please feel free to wait there, but please wear a mask.